About us >

 Use the filters on our interactive map to see the housing units currently for rent

 PALL is a Montréal program that underwent its acquisition phase from 1988 to 1995.
 Its objective was to contribute to the acquisition and renovation of housing, located primarily in disadvantaged neighbourhoods, in order to make it an urban revitalization tool.
-Once the SHDM had purchased and renovated the housing, it entrusted the management of the properties to non-profit organizations.
+The management of a large part of those properties is entrusted to non-profit organizations (NPOs).

 The 2,283 housing units created under the PALL program are available to all types of households.
 The SHDM and its managers then established partnerships to develop community support programs adapted to different clienteles.
 In several projects, organizations involved in community support are offered free rental space or are loaned spaces at modest rates to allow them to be closer to their clienteles.

 PAMAC is a Montréal program that underwent its acquisition phase from 1988 to 1995.
 Its goal is to maintain a range of rooming houses in central neighbourhoods of Montréal in the form highly affordable housing for unattached people in need.

 NPOs ensure the daily management of these 309 rooms located in 11 buildings and provide community support for tenants with special needs.
 SHDM rooming houses serve a poorer clientele and, in particular, are among the mechanisms in place to fight homelessness in Montréal.